Guelph Platers

 The Guelph Platers were a junior ice hockey team based in Guelph, Ontario, Canada.
-The team played in the Ontario Hockey League, Ontario Junior Hockey League, and Southern Ontario Junior A Hockey League.
+The team played in the Ontario Hockey League, Ontario Provincial Junior A Hockey League, and Southern Ontario Junior A Hockey League.
 They were originally known as the CMC's until 1972, the Biltmore Mad Hatters until 1975, and then took on the name Platers.
 The Platers were promoted to the Ontario Hockey League in 1982 and moved to Owen Sound in 1989.
 The franchise played in the Guelph Memorial Gardens.

 History

 Early years

 The CMC's were founded as members of the Central Junior B Hockey League, now the Ontario Junior Hockey League, in 1968.
 In 1970, the CMC's merged with and took the place of the Guelph Beef Kings of the Western Junior "A" Hockey League (formerly the Western Division of the Big 10).
 The league was reincorporated into the Ontario Hockey Association and changed its name to the Southern Ontario Junior A Hockey League for the 1970–71 season.
 CMC was an acronym for Central Mechanical Contractors.